teleject/ama/readme.md

 ## [Ask a question](../../issues/new) &nbsp;&nbsp;&nbsp; [Read questions](../../issues?q=is%3Aissue+is%3Aclosed)

 I get a lot of questions by email.
-This way anyone can read the answer.
+This way anyone can read the answer!

-Anything means anything.
-Personal questions.
+Anything means _anything_ - Personal questions.
 Money.
+Work.
 Life.
 Code.
 Whatever.

--

-### Guidelines

-- Ensure your question hasn't already been answered.
-- Use a succinct title and description.
-- Bugs & feature requests should be opened on the relevant issue tracker.
-- Support questions are better asked on Stack Overflow.
-- Be civil and polite :)
+I'm an independent fullstack developer primarily writing JavaScript.
+I teach, speak and write all things code.

+I'm [@WesBos](http://WesBos.com) on twitter, I blog at [wesbos.com](http://wesbos.com).

+I'm the author of the [Sublime Text Power User](http://SublimeTextBook.com) which has sold over 3,000 copies and I've produced the free video series [commandlinepoweruser.com](http://commandlinepoweruser.com/)

 ### Links